codefellows/seattle-dotnet-401d1/Class28/Readme.md

 	- Where did you look?
 		- Be specific, what sites? resources?
 Books?
 	- What notes did you use to help you successfully complete the challenge?
-		- Did you write anything down, bookmark anything that looked userful?
+		- Did you write anything down, bookmark anything that looked useful?
 		- What did you use as a guideline or direction during the challenge?)
   - Submit a link to your repo PR in canvas